mysql/mysql-shell-plugins/mrs_plugin/docs/index.md

 ---
-title: MySQL REST Service - Developer Guide
+title: MySQL REST Service - Developer's Guide
 ---

-This document explains how to install and configure the MySQL REST Service (MRS).
+This book explains how to install and configure the MySQL REST Service (MRS) as well as how to access the data through REST calls.

 __Chapter Overview__